Anarios/return-youtube-dislike/README.md

 ## HELP WANTED

-We have an issue which is happening to a low percentage of Chrome users. service worker (ex background script) goes to Inactive state and doesn't wake up even when youtube tab is reopened.
-Only switching the extension off and on in extensions tab helps.
-This looks like a Chrome manifestv3 bug - so if anyone knows a good workaround - please open an issue\create a PR.
+We have an issue that is happening to a low percentage of Chrome users.
+Service worker (ex background script) goes to Inactive state and doesn't wake up even when youtube tab is reopened.
+Only switching the extension off and on in your extensions tab will help.
+This looks like a Chrome manifestv3 bug - so if anyone knows of a good workaround - please open an issue\create a PR.

-Looks like its [this bug in chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=1271154), and there is no good workaround.
+Looks like it's [this bug in chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=1271154), and there is no good workaround.
 If anyone is aware of a workaounds - please contact.

 ## Contributing